two-ticks/p5.teach.js/README.md

 # p5.teach.js

 p5.teach.js provides tools for teaching through p5.js, such as functions to animate text, TeX, and shapes.
-Our goal is to introduce a simple, easy-to-use library to animate and make scenes.

 ## Get Started